 The agreement can be terminated by either party at any time in the event of the failure of the other party to comply with any of the provisions of the agreement upon such other party being notified in writing by the party alleging such failure and failing to commence to (or completely) remedy such failure within 7 days of receiving such notice.
 Either party may otherwise terminate the agreement by providing the other party with at least 30 days prior written notice of termination.

 RELATED PARTY TRANSACTIONS

-During the year ended December 31, 2014, the Company incurred the following related party transactions:
+During the three month period ended March 31, 2015, the Company incurred the following related party transactions:

 i) Transactions